ibm-cloud-docs/event-notifications/en-release-notes.md

 {: #event-notifications-Mar2522}
 {: release-note}

-Event Notifications is now available in Frankfurt region.
+Event Notifications is now available in the Frankfurt region.

 ## 28 February 2022
 {: #event-notifications-Feb2822}